HL7/fhir-pacio-adi/input/pagecontent/index.md

 </p>

 <p>
-Advance directives can be categorized into <a href="content_types">three types of information</a>.
+Advance directives can be categorized into <a href="#content_types">three types of information</a>.
 The current version of this guide addresses Type I: Person-Authored Advance Directive Information.
 Subsequent versions of this guide will address the other two types; Encounter-Centric Instructions and Portable Medical Order for Life-Sustaining Treatment.
 </p>
 <!-- Removed.
 Kept for review before ballot
 <p>